DeepPavlovAdmin/convai/README.md

 * making the conversations more engaging for humans
 * simpler evaluation process (automatic evaluation, followed then by human evaluation)

+# Prize

+The winning entry will receive $20,000 in Mechanical Turk funding in order to encourage further data collection for dialogue research.

 # PersonaChat ConvAI2 Dataset

 <img src="personachat-example.png">